 A Day of pre-TCV

-5:45 AM: The days start early on cardiac, I get there and begin to set up the room with Kathryn, one of the CA-2s on her second month of cardiac.
+5:30 AM: The days start early on cardiac, I get there and begin to set up the room with Brittany, one of the CA-3s on her cardiac rotation.
 First case of the day is a combined CABG and aortic valve replacement (AVR).
-We have to set up airway stuff, central line and arterial line, pressors including epinephrine and norepinephrine, and infusions of sufentanil and aminocaproic acid.
-By 6:30 we head of to the preop area to see the patient and go over some final plans with our attending for the day, Dr. Groves.
+We prepare airway equipment, central and arterial line, pressors including epinephrine and norepinephrine, and infusions of ketamine and tranexamic acid.
+By 6:30 we head to the preop area to see the patient and go over some final plans with our attending for the day, Dr. Singh.

 7:00 AM: We roll back to the room with the patient, get all the monitors on, and I get started on a pre-induction arterial line.
-After the a-line is in we drift the patient off to sleep, and Kathryn intubates while I get all set to put in the central line.
+After the a-line is in, we drift the patient off to sleep, and Brittany intubates while I get all set to put in the central line.
 We get the patient prepped and draped and I put in the internal jugular central line.
-After this we float a swan (PA catheter) so we can measure PA pressures and cardiac output.
-Kathryn then puts in the TEE probe and starts on an exam.
+After this we float a Swan (PA catheter) so we can measure PA pressures and cardiac output.
+Brittany then puts in the TEE probe and starts on an exam.

-11:30 AM: It time to come off bypass – one of the busiest, and most exciting moments in cardiac anesthesia.
+11:30 AM: It’s time to come off bypass – one of the busiest, and most exciting moments in cardiac anesthesia.
 It is a team process requiring communication between the anesthesia team, the cardiac surgeons, and perfusionists.
-Things change fast, and we are processing a lot of information to make sure we are taking the patient in the right direction.
+Things change fast, and we are processing a lot of information to ensure a successful ending of cardiopulmonary bypass.
 Eventually things stabilize and we are able to wean off some of the pressors, check a ROTEM, give some blood, and make sure the valve looks good on TEE.

 4:00 PM: We head home for the day.
 Have to rest up and do some more reading.
 Sounds like we are doing an LVAD tomorrow!